ITotalJustice/Gamecard-Installer-NX/README.md

 __Multi gamecards__

-Some gamecarts have multiple games inside.
-An example of this is the Child of Light & Valiant Hearts cart.
+Some gamecards have multiple games inside.
+An example of this is the Child of Light & Valiant Hearts gamecard.

 These can still be installed.
-Pressing `L` or `R` will allow you to cycle through the games on the cart.
+Pressing `L` or `R` will allow you to cycle through the games on the gamecard.

 __Playing music__